Is your home mobility friendly?

 You should also plan accordingly for the possibility of fire and other emergency situations.

 All of the common measures should be taken to ensure fire safety when building the home, but the home should be optimized for escape routes in case of emergency.
 All rooms of the home should have a quick escape route to the exits and entryways.

 A garage should also be optimized for access by mobility-impaired people.
-It is important that a home’s garage is wide enough to accommodate a lift-equipped van, leaving ample room for loading and unloading of a wheelchair.
+It is important that a home’s garage is wide enough to accommodate a lift or ramp equipped van, leaving ample room for loading and unloading of a wheelchair.

 The doorway from the garage to the home should also be wide enough that a mobility impaired person can easily fit through without any difficulty.

 Stairways in multi-level homes can prove to be a tricky aspect to consider when aiming for accessibility.
 Wheelchair-bound people and other mobility impaired individuals can have a lot of trouble navigating a home with two stories or more, and those extra floors can easily become a burden.

 While it may be ideal for a mobility-impaired person to opt for a single level home instead, in other cases they may opt for special additions instead.

 In some cases, it may be good to build a ramp instead of stairs.
 In other situations, it may be appropriate to add a stair lift to the home as a solution.